froehrle/recify/README.md

 Central message broker handling asynchronous communication between components.

 ### Recipe Schema Converter
-Processes raw recipe data and converts it into a standardized schema format.
+Processes raw recipe data and converts it into a standardized schema format using an external LLM API for intelligent extraction and structuring.

+### LLM API
+External language model service accessed via API to parse and structure unstructured recipe data into standardized format.

 ### MongoDB
 Persistent data storage for processed recipes.